-Whether in a puppy or an adult dog, separation anxiety is when your dog exhibits extreme stress from the time you leave him alone until you return.
-The symptoms can vary, but he will act as if he’s terrified to be in the house on his own.
-Patricia McConnell, Ph.D., a zoologist and Certified Applied Animal Behaviorist, is known as an SA expert.
-In her booklet I’ll Be Home Soon, she says that although we can’t know for sure what’s in a dog’s mind, we can think of SA as the equivalent of a panic attack.
+Whether in a puppy or an adult dog, separation anxiety is when your dog exhibits extreme stress from the time you leave them alone until you return.
+The symptoms can vary, but they will act as if they are terrified to be in the house on their own.
+According to Patricia McConnell, Ph.D. a Certified Applied Animal Behaviorist, although we can’t know for sure what’s in a dog’s mind, we can think of SA as the equivalent of a panic attack.

-Here’s the good news: As the responsible owner of a new puppy, hopefully, you’re already laying the foundation for a well-adjusted, well-behaved dog.
+Here’s the good news: As the responsible owner of a new puppy, hopefully you’re already laying the foundation for a well-adjusted, well-behaved dog.
 Puppy training, socialization, crate training, and teaching your puppy how to enjoy being alone all contribute.
-Therefore, many of the recommendations here are things you are already doing or have done.
+Therefore, many of the recommendations here are things you may already be doing or have already done.
 That said, SA does present some unique challenges.

-What is the Difference Between Separation Anxiety and Normal Canine Behavior?
+The Difference Between Separation Anxiety and Normal Canine Behavior

 Separation anxiety is a serious condition, and it goes beyond the occasional mournful whimper when you leave the house or the shredded sock waiting for you upon your return.
 It’s also not the same as boredom, and unlike a little mischief when your dog is left alone, separation anxiety is the result of legitimate stress.

 Before labeling destroyed cushions or potty accidents as SA, be sure it’s not a case of inadequate training.
-Does your dog truly understand good manners, even when you’re not watching him?
-Is he 100% potty trained?
-One of the best ways to see what’s really going on in your absence is to audio or videotape your dog’s behavior while you’re away.
+Does your dog truly understand good manners, even when you’re not watching them?
+Are they 100% potty trained?
+One of the best ways to see what’s really going on in your absence is to get audio or video footage of your dog’s behavior while you’re away.

 What Are the Signs of Separation Anxiety in Dogs?